Understanding Your Financial Aid Award

 A Note on the Budget

-Personal Expenses: The estimated cost for books, supplies, clothing, laundry, telephone, entertainment, local transportation, and other incidentals is included in the personal expenses portion of your budget.
-Students generally spend between $800-$1000 on books over the course of both semesters.
+Personal Expenses: The estimated cost for toiletries, clothing, laundry, telephone, entertainment, local transportation, and other incidentals is included in the personal expenses portion of your budget.
+This item included "books and supplies" for financial aid packages before the 23-24 school year.

 The term-time work expectation listed on your award letter is the amount of earnings during the academic year that we expect you to contribute toward your college costs.
 All earnings are paid directly to you, and it will be your responsibility to determine what portion of your earnings will be used towards billed and/or non-billed expenses.
 Students can work while at Harvard, but only some students are eligible for the Federal Work-Study Program (FWSP).
 Your financial aid letter will designate whether you can work in a job funded by FWSP or need to focus your job search on positions not funded by the program.
 Please note: You may request a subsidized student loan to replace or supplement part or all of a work expectation.
 To request a loan, visit the Student Loan Request Form.